nddipiazza/tika-pipes/tika-pipes-fetchers/README.md

 # Tika Pipes Fetchers

+Tika Pipes has the ability to pull binary data from a variety of different sources.

+Tika Pipes reads from these input sources using the Pipe Iterators library.

 Each Tika Pipes fetcher is implemented as a pf4j plugin.

 There are two Pf4j extensions for Fetchers: One for the Fetcher code, and one for the FetcherConfig.